HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 Implement either method so your playbook becomes idempotent.

+## 2.4.6.
+Possible extensions

+- Host a second web application on the same server using a different domain name (e.g. `intranet.infra.lan`).
+This means that you should create a new virtual host in Apache, with its own document root, SSL certificate, etc. You can use the same database server, but you should create a new database and a new database user for this application.
+You can choose the application, and the platform it was built upon (PHP, Python, NodeJS, ...).
+You can use an existing application (e.g. a CMS like WordPress, Drupal, phpMyAdmin, ...).
+- Set up the database on a separate VM and have the web application(s) connect to this database server.
+- Use PostGreSQL instead of MariaDB/MySQL as the database server.

 ## 2.5.
 DNS

 In the next part, you will use the Ansible role `bertvv.bind` to configure a **new** server `srv001` as a DNS server.
 The role's primarily purpose is to set up an authoritative-only name server that only replies to queries within its own domain.
 However, it is possible to configure it as a caching name server that either forwards requests to another DNS server, or replies to queries that have been cached.